radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 >[!note] Changes made in the schema settings do not affect the underlying schema.

-For flexibility in modeling virtual views, you can create a synonym from any object in the schema.
+For flexibility in modeling identity views, you can create a synonym from any object in the schema.
 A synonym is a complete replica of the object with a new name.

 To create a synonym for an object: